MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ### Set up LLM nodes

 For each LLM node, you need to select a **Connection** to set the LLM API keys.
+Select your Azure OpenAI connection.

 Depending on the connection type, you must select a **deployment_name** or a model from the dropdown list.
-For an Azure OpenAI connection, you must select a deployment.
+For an Azure OpenAI connection, select a deployment.
 If you don't have a deployment, create one in the Azure OpenAI portal by following instructions at [Deploy a model](/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model).

 >[!NOTE]
 >If you use an OpenAI connection rather than an Azure OpenAI connection, you need to select a model rather than a deployment in the **Connection** field.